Charged with Marijuana Possession in Denver

 If found before crossing state lines, Colorado still has strict laws regulating the possession of amounts greater than an ounce.
 In fact, in certain situations, large scale transport of more than 100 pounds may warrant Class 3 felony charges that are punishable with up to 12 years of jail time and extensive fines of up to $750,000.
 Volumes of 12 ounces or less, but still greater than the legal 1 ounce, will be grounds for either a Class 1 or 2 misdemeanor charge.
 At most, this would mean a fine of $5,000 and/or jail time up to 18 months.
 Typically, the maximum sentence only applies to repeat offenders or extenuating circumstances that involve minors or possession in close proximity to a school or federally operated institution.

 A Colorado sentencing that includes jail time or fines will ultimately depend on the total amount of marijuana that was found as well as additional factors like prior drug related convictions.

 Contact a Denver Drug Crime Attorney

 If you are a repeat offender or have been charged with possession of a large volume of marijuana, an experienced Denver drug crime defense attorney may be able to help leverage the outcome in your favor.
 With vast knowledge and expertise about the state laws concerning marijuana possession, a professional lawyer is the best chance for a favorable outcome.
-Call Stanley Marks today at (720) 580-6788.
+Call Attorney today at (720) 580-6788.